 Applied Kinesiology (AK)

 Applied Kinesiology is a system that evaluates structural, chemical and mental aspects of health using manual muscle testing combined with other standard methods of diagnosis.
-AK, a non-invasive system of evaluating body function that is unique in the healing arts, has become a dynamic movement in health care in its relatively short existence.
+AK is a non-invasive system of evaluating body function that is unique in the healing arts.
+It has become a dynamic movement in health care in its relatively short existence.

 The combined terms “applied” and “kinesiology” describe the basis of this system, which is the use of manual muscle testing to evaluate body function through the dynamics of the musculoskeletal system.
 Treatments may involve specific joint adjustments or mobilisation, various myofascial therapies, cranial techniques, meridian and acupuncture skills, clinical nutrition, dietary management, counselling skills, evaluating environmental irritants and various reflex procedures.

 To restore the balance of structural, chemical and mental factors which together unite to form the ‘Triad Of Health’.

 The triad of health lists the three basic causes of health problems.
 They are structural, chemical, and mental, with structure as the base of the triad.
 Literally, all health problems, whether functional or pathological, are involved with one part or all parts of the triad.
 This is not new to chiropractic, as its founder, D.D.
 Palmer states in his text, “The Science, Art, and Philosophy of Chiropractic,” “The determining causes of disease are trauma, poison and autosuggestion.”
 AK enables the practitioner to evaluate the triad’s functional balance and direct therapy toward the imbalanced side or sides.
 To restore the balance of structural, chemical and mental factors which together unite to form the ‘triad of health’.